karanmalh0tra/spark-pull-from-kafka/README.md

 	`"org.apache.spark"%%"spark-streaming-kafka-0-10"%"3.0.3"`
 2. The first thing a Spark program must do is to create a SparkContext object, which tells Spark how to access a cluster.
 To create a SparkContext one needs to build a SparkConf object that contains information about the application
 3. Then a Kafka consumer to fetch error and warn log messages via the spark streams was implemented
-4. Finally every line received from the kafka stream was iterated over and an email was sent for the same.
+4. Finally every line received from consumer via the spark stream was iterated over and an email was sent for the same.

 ### Steps to Run the Spark-Pull-From-Kafka Application
 1. Install Scala